 Q. How do you virtually teach about native Arizona fishes?
 We asked teachers around the Phoenix valley how we should reconstruct our live, on-site 45 min Sharing Tails program to best fit their students needs.
 Now our program is split into two, 20-30 sessions that teachers schedule themselves so it best fits into their synchronously- and unsynchronously-timed school days.
 We send pre- and post-visit materials via the mail and then virtually meet with students!
 Using mute and unmute settings during our sessions, we interact with students as much as possible, giving them the best “live” experience we can as they learn about native Arizona fishes!

 Q. Why was Sharing Tails created?
-After many discussions with Dr. Paul C. Marsh, owner of Marsh & Associates LLC, about how most people in Arizona did not know that there were fishes unique to the state and how most were endangered or threatened, Carol Pacey decided to take matters into her own hands and created Sharing Tails.
+After many discussions with Dr. Paul C. Marsh, owner of Marsh & Associates LLC, about how most people in Arizona did not know that there were fishes unique to the state and how most were endangered or threatened, Carol Pacey decided to take matters into her own hands and she created Sharing Tails.